olimu/Preventing-OSR-Misclassification-in-a-Cancer-Detector/README.md

 * ncheck_thres.py used for analysis of the effect of different thresholds
 uses thres.py for support routines
 or argmaxisthres.py for support routines

+**Preventing-OSR-Misclassification-Paper.pdf** paper submitted to the National Science Talent Search Competition

+**Preventing-OSR-Misclassification-Poster.pdf** poster from the Pittsburgh Regional Science and Engineering Fair

+**Preventing-OSR-Misclassification-Slides.pdf:** slides from the Pennsylvania Junior Academy of Science competition where I won 1st place at the Region 7 and State Pennsylvania Junior Science Academy competitions in the Computer Science category